 Can I get a refund if I cancel my subscription?

-You have a right to cancel this service and obtain a full refund within 14 days of your subscription date.
+You can cancel this service and obtain a full refund within 10 working days of your subscription date.
 If you have received a collection within this period then a refund will not apply.

 If you paid by Direct Debit

 You have a 10 working day cooling off period before the initial payment is taken.
 You can cancel during this cooling off period and no payment will be taken and you will not be subscribed to the service.
 Once payment has been taken, a refund will not apply.

 Refunds will not be issued if you move out of the area.

 You can update or cancel your Direct Debit either by contacting your bank, or by logging into your MyWirral account.

 If your bin is not collected on the scheduled day, please do not report a missed collection until after 5pm.